f3d-app/f3d/doc/user/DESKTOP_INTEGRATION.md

 If you have any issues, refer to the [troubleshooting](LIMITATIONS_AND_TROUBLESHOOTING.md) part.

+F3D supports rendering in environments with limited graphical environnements, including sandboxes or without Xorg.
+In most cases, the default behavior will automatically detect which capabilities are available and use the right rendering backend, it is possible to specify it using --rendering-backend CLI option.

+If libEGL.so is available, you can use: --rendering-backend=egl.
+If libOSMesa.so is available, you can user: --rendering-backend=osmesa.

-F3D now supports rendering in sandboxed environments.
-To enable thumbnail generation in sandboxed environments (e.g., Nautilus), add the `--rendering-backend` option to specify EGL as the backend:
+You can use that feature for thumbnail generation in sandboxed environments (e.g., Nautilus), by modifying the f3d.thumbnailer file like this:

-For Example:
 Exec=f3d --rendering-backend=egl --output=%o --resolution=%s,%s %i
+Please note this change will be overriden if you reinstall F3D.

+Some file managers (eg: Nautilus) are using sandboxing for thumbnails, which the F3D standard binary release does not support as it needs access to the Xorg server to render anything.

 ## Windows